AFLplusplus/LibAFL/docs/src/baby_fuzzer/baby_fuzzer.md

 .expect("Failed to create the Executor".into());
 ```

 Now that the fuzzer can observe which condition is satisfied, we need a way to rate an input as interesting (i.e. worth of addition to the corpus) based on this observation.
 Here comes the notion of Feedback.
 The Feedback is part of the State and provides a way to rate input and its corresponding execution as interesting looking for the information in the observers.
-Feedbacks can maintain a cumulative state of the information seen so far in a so-called FeedbackState instance, in our case it maintains the set of conditions satisfied in the previous runs.
+Feedbacks can maintain a cumulative state of the information seen so far in a metadata in the State, in our case it maintains the set of conditions satisfied in the previous runs.

 We use MaxMapFeedback, a feedback that implements a novelty search over the map of the MapObserver.
 Basically, if there is a value in the observer's map that is greater than the maximum value registered so far for the same entry, it rates the input as interesting and updates its state.